What Is Real Property?

 - If you have an escrow account, make sure that your mortgage company has paid the taxes.
 You may find this information by accessing your property tax information.

-- If this property is your primary residence, apply for your Homestead Exemption. (link to online application if we want to provide this) You must own and occupy your property on Jan.
+- If this property is your primary residence, apply for your Homestead Exemption.
+You must own and occupy your property on Jan.
 1 of the tax year to receive the exemption.